 Fall or Year-long Credit Flexibility - 14 calendar days before the start of the school year.
 DEADLINE: Wednesday, Aug.
-12th, 2020
+11th, 2021

-Spring Credit Flexibility - 14 calendar days before the start of the second semester.
+Spring Credit Flexibility - 14 calendar days before the start of the second semester OR the first day of return from winter break.
+DEADLINE: Monday, January 3rd, 2022

-DEADLINE: Tuesday, January 5th, 2021

 Summer Credit Flexibility - 14 calendar days before the last day of school.

-DEADLINE: Thursday, May 13th, 2021
+DEADLINE: Thursday, May 12th, 2022